osgi/osgi.enroute.site/_source/_qs/300-application.md

 		return string.toLowerCase();
 	}

-If there are no Javascript or html fragment changes you need to refresh the page in the browser to reload.
+If there are Javascript or html fragment changes, you need to refresh the page in the browser to reload.
 Otherwise you can just click the button on your browser and try it out.
 You actually rarely have to restart the framework.

 ## OSGi Details